dwrolvink/Linux/assembly_x86_64/readme.md

 ### A cleaner Echo
 At this point, we've written a lot of code that we might want to reuse in a different project.
 Using the `%include` statement and macros, we put all the code that we want to reuse in a different file, `lib/linux64.inc`.
 All the variables that we want to reuse are put into `lib/std_data.inc`.

+Notice how the comments in \_start are basically obsolete at this point: we are moving further away from punchcard-style programming, and closer to a language like C. We are still in charge of doing everything though, and it's still easy to go from each command to the actual operations in 2 or 3 steps.

 The following part of kupala's tutorial explains the use of macros/include: [Macros & Include](https://www.youtube.com/watch?v=mRTax0MLaok&list=PLetF-YjXm-sCH6FrTz4AQhfH6INDQvQSn&index=8&t=0s)